Frank Mears: Central and South-East Scotland

-Greenock Plans Ahead
+Greenock redevelopment

 In 1940, Mears was appointed planning consultant to the Corporation of Greenock.
 In a plan entitled Greenock: Portal of the Clyde (1947) he argued that the scale and character of future housing development, social facilities and services should reflect the industrial potential offered by the town's strategic location on the Firth of Clyde.
 Patrick Abercrombie's Clyde Valley planning team had identified a serious deficiency of open spaces in the lower part of the town.
 Mears proposed redevelopment at lower densities, the creation of new industrial areas and the accommodation of the displaced population in a constellation of new neighbourhoods laid out in the Kip Valley on American Parkway lines to create a "federal Garden City".
 He also prepared layouts and designs for council housing in Greenock and a scheme for the redevelopment of part of the town centre which had been badly damaged by wartime bombing.
 His work in the burgh was the subject of a documentary film entitled Greenock Plans Ahead (1948), directed by the photographer Hamilton Tait and narrated by Frank Phillips.